 Safe Cracks Can Happen

-If the housing is slightly cracked on the vent or door handle, it shouldn't affect the use of the microwave in any way.
+If you find that the housing is slightly cracked on the vent or door handle, you don't need to worry because it shouldn't affect the use of the microwave in any way.
 If the spinning plate cracks, the microwave itself isn't truly affected, but if you continue to use the microwave without the spinning plate you run the risk of cracking the interior.
 The spinning plate helps to disperse the heat rather than have it concentrated in one area.
 This can lead to a hot spot that can cause serious issues when the microwave is in use.